Updates on Hoboken Connect Project: Construction Begins on Hudson Place + Warrington Plaza

 While most people use the Hoboken Terminal as a pass-through space to get to one of several transit options, leaders of a new project to revitalize the area hope the improvements will encourage people to stay a while.
 The project, called Hoboken Connect, will preserve the historically significant architectural elements of the station while upgrading the space to have more resources for the community, like performing arts, shops, and restaurants.
 The Terminal’s multimodal transit options will be enhanced, and several buildings around the Terminal will undergo renovation as well.
-Earlier this week, local and state officials kicked off the beginning of the Hoboken Connect project.
-Read on for what we know about Hoboken Terminal’s new look.
+In October 2022, local and state officials launched the Hoboken Connect project.
+Then, in winter 2025, a groundbreaking event was held for the residential portion of the project.
+As of July 2025, construction on upgrades to the rehabilitation of Hudson Place and Warrington Plaza has commenced.
+Read on for what we know about Hoboken Terminal and the surrounding area’s new look.

 Background